 4. Data Visualization

-The final step of the sentiment analysis is data visualization.
-Once the above-mentioned three steps are done, you have the final output for the visualization of what your customers, reviewers, and peers said about your product, service, or what feedback you received from them.
+The final step of sentiment analysis is data visualization.
+Once the above-mentioned three steps are done, you have the final output for the visualization of what your customers, reviewers, and peers said about your product or service or what feedback you received from them.
 All the feedback can be analyzed by making visualizations using PowerBI or Tableau.

 Sentiment mining plays a very important role in each field to understand the opinions to improve the services.
-It is a time consuming factor to read all the reviews and come to a conclusion.
+It is time-consuming factor to read all the reviews and come to a conclusion.
 So, with sentiment analysis, the polarity of the opinions can be predicted.
-As the sample dataset contains polarity for each of the feedbacks, regression analysis becomes effective in analyzing the future feedbacks.
+As the sample dataset contains polarity for each of the feedback, regression analysis becomes effective in analyzing future feedback.